-She has performed alongside some of the world’s leading opera and crossover stars including Plácido Domingo, José Carreras, Neil Shicoff, Agnes Baltsa & Russell Watson.
-Friederike trained in Hamburg with Professor Ingrid Kremling and later worked privately with Dame Elisabeth Schwarzkopf.
-She has received several prestigious awards and TV documentaries about her life and career have been aired.
+She trained at the prestigious college for Music in Hamburg with Professor Ingrid Kremling and later worked privately with Dame Elisabeth Schwarzkopf.
+Friederike has received several prestigious awards and TV documentaries about her life and career have been aired.

-Despite a busy concert schedule and as mother to two wonderful children, Friederike always makes time to support charities close to her heart.
-She was the very first Ambassador of the famous Chelsea pensioners at the Royal Hospital Chelsea, was “The Voice” of Children in Crisis and when the José Carreras Leukaemia Foundation asked her to support them she was delighted to perform alongside her friend Plácido Domingo Jr. at the prestigious José Carreras TV Gala.
+Despite a busy concert schedule and as mother to two now grown children, Friederike always makes time to support charities close to her heart.
+She was appointed 'Ambassador of the Scralet's Appeal' of the famous Chelsea Pensioners at the Royal Hospital Chelsea, was “The Voice” of Children in Crisis and when the José Carreras Leukaemia Foundation asked her to support them she was delighted to perform alongside her friend Plácido Domingo Jr. at the prestigious José Carreras TV Gala.

-THE STORY OF MY ALBUM
+THE STORY OF MY GERSHWIN ALBUM

 It’s been quite a journey.
 During a career that has lasted over three decades and taken her from her native Germany to London, Friederike Krum has learned from the best, sang with the best and deployed her extraordinary mezzo-soprano in the service of Opera, Jazz, classical Lied and Musicals.

 “Why Gershwin?” she smiles.
 “Why not?
 George and Ira Gershwin’s music has followed me all my life since I heard the song 'Somebody Loves Me' at school when I was 11 - it was love at first listen.
 Gershwin has the same effect on people like ABBA: everybody loves the songs from young to old.
 Gershwin’s music reflects the desire for romance and the understanding that all we really want to do is to love and be loved.